-U.S. Supreme Court rules for prosecutors in insider trading case
+U.S. top court fortifies prosecutors in insider trading cases

-The U.S. Supreme Court on Tuesday made it easier to prosecute insider trading cases, ruling that tipsters who provide confidential information that enables friends and family to profit do not need to get something in return to have broken the law.
+(Reuters) - The U.S. Supreme Court on Tuesday made it easier to prosecute insider trading cases, ruling that tipsters who provide confidential information that enables friends and family to profit do not need to get something in return to have broken the law.

-The justices, in an 8-0 decision, upheld the 2013 conviction of Bassam Salman, a Chicago man who made nearly $1.2 million trading on non-public information that came from his brother-in-law at Citigroup Inc. It was the court's first ruling in an insider trading case in two decades.
+In the court's first insider trading ruling in two decades, the justices by an 8-0 vote upheld the 2013 conviction of Bassam Salman, a Chicago man who made nearly $1.2 million trading on information that came from his brother-in-law at Citigroup Inc (C.N).

-The justices held that someone who trades on non-public information provided by a friend or family member who got no tangible benefit in exchange still could be held liable for insider trading.
-They rejected Salman's view that he could be convicted only if his brother-in-law had received something like cash in return for any tips.
+Justice Samuel Alito, writing for the court, rejected Salman's view that he could be convicted only if his brother-in-law got something like cash in return for tips, saying friends or family could be found liable because the confidential information can be viewed as a "gift."

-The ruling was a major victory for securities regulators and prosecutors, who for two years had been grappling with the ramifications of a ruling by a New York-based federal appeals court that some had interpreted as agreeing with Salman's position.
+The ruling was a major victory for securities regulators and prosecutors, who for two years had been grappling with the ramifications of a decision by a New York-based federal appeals court that some interpreted as agreeing with Salman's position.

 That ruling adopted a narrow definition of what constituted an illegal benefit to an insider, and resulted in cases being dropped or dismissed against 14 of 107 people charged by the office of Manhattan U.S. Attorney Preet Bharara since 2009.

-Bharara, who has aggressively prosecuted insider trading cases, called the ruling "a victory for fair markets and those who believe that the system should not be rigged."
+Bharara, who has aggressively prosecuted insider trading and has agreed to remain in his post under Republican President-elect Donald Trump, called the ruling "a victory for fair markets and those who believe that the system should not be rigged."

 Bharara added that "the court stood up for common sense and affirmed what we have been arguing from the outset - that the law absolutely prohibits insiders from advantaging their friends and relatives at the expense of the trading public."

-The case came on the heels of U.S. government efforts to crack down on insider trading, resulting in Galleon Group founder Raj Rajaratnam's conviction in 2011 and a $1.8 billion settlement and plea deal in 2013 with hedge fund SAC Capital Advisors LP.
+The ruling followed a U.S. government push to crack down on insider trading, resulting in Galleon Group founder Raj Rajaratnam's conviction in 2011 and a $1.8 billion settlement and plea deal in 2013 with hedge fund SAC Capital Advisors LP.

+Outgoing U.S. Securities and Exchange Commission Chair Mary Jo White, whose agency in the past six years pursued more than 550 insider trading cases, said the ruling "reaffirms our ability to continue to aggressively pursue illegal insider trading and bring wrongdoers to justice."

+Salman, whose lawyer did not respond to a request for comment, was found guilty in 2013 by a federal jury in San Francisco of conspiracy and securities fraud charges.
+He was sentenced to three years in prison.

 Prosecutors said Maher Kara, a Citigroup investment banker and Salman's brother-in-law, provided tips about deals involving Citi clients to Kara's brother, who in turn tipped Salman, who made over $1.5 million that he split with another relative.